DrSteel1991/TempTracker/README.md

 ### `npm run test`

-Will run the tests written, but please stop the server before running this command
+Will run the tests written.